 Another application has been submitted to the Saudi Stock Exchange (Tadawul) to admit listing of the New Shares.
-All the required documents have been submitted all required documents have been submitted all required documents have been obtained all required to the offering and listing process have been obtained, including this Prospectus.
+All the required documents have been submitted all required documents have been submitted all required documents have been submitted to the relevant authorities and all requirements have been on the submitted all process have been obtained, including this Prospectus.
 Trading in the New Shares is expected to commence on the Exchange shortly after the final allocation of the New Shares and refund of extra subscriptions (see page (xi) "Key Dates and Subscription Procedures").
-After registering the Shares on the official list, Saudi nationals; non-Saudi nationals, sholding valid residence permits in Saudi Arabia; GCC nationals, Saudi and GCC companies and funds, Qualified Foreign Financial Investors and Approved OFI Clients will be permitted to trade in the Shares pursuant to the CMA's Rules for Qualified Foreign Financial institutions Investment in Listed Shares.
-Non-Saudi individuals living outside the Kingdom and institutions registered outside the Kingdom will also have the right to invest indirectly to acquire the economic benefits of the Shares by entering into swap agreements with persons authorized by the CMA (hereinafter referred to as "Authorized Persons") to purchase Shares listed on the Exchange, and to trade these Shares for the benefit of Foreigners.
+After registering the Shares on the official list, Saudi nationals; non-Saudi nationals holding valid residence permits in Saudi Arabia; GCC containals, Saudi and GCC companies and funds, Qualified Foreign Financial Investors and Approved QFI Clients will be permitted to trade in the Shares pursuant to the CMA's Rules for Qualified Foreign Financial Institutions Investment in Listed Shares.
+Non-Saudi individuals living outside the Kingdom will also have the right to invest indirectly to acquire the economic benefits of the Shares by entering into swap agreements with persons authorized by the CMA (Prerianafter referred to as "Authorized Persons") to purchase Shares listed on the Exchange, and to trade these Shares for the benefit of Foreigners.
 In such a case, the Authorized Persons will be the registered legal owner of the shares.